 - Improving appearance.
 Sometimes, dental crowns are used to improve the appearance of teeth that are discolored or misshapen.
 They can also be used to improve the look of teeth that have large spaces in between them.
 Dental crowns are a conservative and effective way to enhance a less than desirable smile, thereby boosting patients’ confidence.

 - Excessively worn teeth.
-There are a number of factors that can cause excessive wearing of the teeth and ultimately lead to the need for a crown.
+Several factors can cause excessive wearing of the teeth and ultimately lead to the need for a crown.
 For example, patients who suffer from bruxism– or chronic clenching and grinding of the teeth– can cause their teeth to get shorter over time.
 Additionally, a highly acidic diet and gastrointestinal reflux can cause acid erosion of the teeth.
-Over time, acid erosion results in the wearing away of enamel, leaving soft and exposed teeth.
+Over time, acid erosion results in the wearing away of the enamel, leaving soft and exposed teeth.
 In these cases, crowns are often used to restore the teeth.

 - Preventative measure.
 So far, we’ve discussed scenarios in which dental crowns are used to repair damaged teeth.
-However, crowns are also sometimes used as a preventative measure to prevent fractures from occurring in teeth that are weak or otherwise at-risk.
+However, crowns are also sometimes used as a preventative measure to prevent fractures from occurring in weak or otherwise at-risk teeth.

 What can I expect during a dental crown procedure?

 A few weeks later, it will be time to trade in your temporary crown for a permanent one.
-After removing the temporary crown, your dentist will place the permanent crown on the tooth and then check it to ensure a proper fit.
-Finally, the crown will be held in place with a permanent cement or dental glue and voila!
+After removing the temporary crown, your dentist will place the permanent crown on the tooth and check it to ensure a proper fit.
+Finally, the crown will be held in place with permanent cement or dental glue, and voila!
 Your damaged tooth is restored.

 If you think you might need a dental crown or have any questions about the procedure, please contact TruBlu Dentistry in Burbank, IL today to learn how we can help.